paravena/inventory_api/README.md

 ## Deployment to Railway

-This application is configured for deployment on Railway.
+This application is configured for deployment on Railway as a Dockerized service.
 Follow these steps to deploy:

 1. Create a Railway account and install the Railway CLI
 2. Fork or clone this repository